How to Extend Polyform Puzzler

 The first sub-puzzle class restricts the "X" pentomino to the lower left of the rectangle, using the Restrict Piece Placement approach.
 This sub-puzzle has no symmetry issues:

 The second sub-puzzle places "X" in the center, touching the bottom, using the Restrict Piece Placement approach.
 But there is still horizontal symmetry to handle.
-So we use the Customize Piece Data approach to restrict the aspects of an asymmetrical piece, the "P" pentomino in this example; we prevent it from flipping.
+So we use the Customize Piece Aspects approach to restrict the aspects of an asymmetrical piece, the "P" pentomino in this example; we prevent it from flipping.
 That takes care of the horizontal symmetry: